-Set forth below are the names of the nominees for election as our directors; their ages and principal occupations as of April 22, 2022; and their biographical information.
+Set forth below are the names of the nominees for election as our directors; their ages and principal occupations as of April 19, 2024; and their biographical information.

 Name Age Position Director Since

-Roger C. Altman 76 Founder, Senior Chairman and Director 2006
+Roger C. Altman 78 Founder, Senior Chairman and Director 2006

-Richard I. Beattie 83 Director 2010

-Pamela G. Carlton 67 Director 2019
+Pamela G. Carlton 69 Director 2019

-Ellen V. Futter 72 Director 2018
+Ellen V. Futter 74 Director 2018

-Gail B. Harris 69 Director 2006
+Gail B. Harris 71 Director 2006

-Robert B. Millard 71 Director 2012
+Robert B. Millard 73 Director 2012

-Willard J. Overlock, Jr 76 Director 2014
+Willard J. Overlock, Jr 78 Director 2014

-Sir Simon M. Robertson 81 Director 2017
+Sir Simon M. Robertson 83 Director 2017

-John S. Weinberg 65 Chairman of the Board and CEO 2016
+John S. Weinberg 67 Chairman of the Board and CEO 2016

-William J. Wheeler 60 Director 2015
+William J. Wheeler 62 Director 2015

-Sarah K. Williamson 58 Director 2018
+Sarah K. Williamson 60 Director 2018

-Roger C. Altman, Founder, Senior Chairman and Director, formed Evercore in 1995, served as our CEO until May 2009 and remains an executive officer of Evercore.
-From May 2009 to November 2016, Mr. Altman served as our Executive Chairman.
-Mr. Altman began his investment banking career at Lehman Brothers and became a general partner of that firm in 1974.
-Beginning in 1977, he served as Assistant Secretary of the U.S. Treasury for four years.
-He then returned to Lehman Brothers, later becoming co-head of overall investment banking, a member of the firm's management committee and its board.
-He remained in those positions until the firm was sold.
-In 1987, Mr. Altman joined The Blackstone Group as vice chairman, head of its merger and acquisition advisory business and a member of its investment committee.
-Mr. Altman also had primary responsibility for Blackstone's international business.
-Beginning in January 1993, Mr. Altman returned to Washington to serve as Deputy Secretary of the U.S. Treasury for two years.
+Roger C. Altman, is Founder and Senior Chairman of Evercore.
+Mr. Altman began his investment banking career at Lehman Brothers, advancing to general partner in 1974.
+He was then nominated by President Carter and confirmed by the Senate as Assistant Secretary of the U.S. Treasury, serving in that position for four years.
+Mr. Altman subsequently returned to Lehman, where he later became co-head of overall investment banking as well as a member of the management committee and board.
+He remained in those positions until Lehman was sold.
+In 1987, Mr. Altman joined The Blackstone Group as vice chairman, head of advisory business, and investment committee member.
+Mr. Altman was then nominated by President Clinton and again confirmed by the Senate as Deputy Secretary of the U.S. Treasury.
+He served in that position for two years.
+Then in 1995, he formed Evercore.

-Mr. Altman is a Trustee of MIT and is a Trustee of New York Presbyterian Hospital, serving on its Finance Committee.
-He is a Director of New Visions for Public Schools and is a member of the Council on Foreign Relations.
-He received an A.B. from Georgetown University and an M.B.A. from the University of Chicago.
+He is a trustee of MIT, New York-Presbyterian Hospital and New Visions for Public Schools and a member of the Council on Foreign Relations.
+He earned an A.B. from Georgetown University and an MBA from the University of Chicago.